 - You can obtain pure tea tree oil and add it to other products (or a carrier oil)

 - A large variety of dedicated products exist as well

 And after dealing with seborrheic dermatitis myself, it became apparent the info on this topic is quite scattered.
 This article is my attempt to bring all the relevant information together and provide you with everything should know before you attempt treatment.

-If you have any questions, suggestions, or experience with using tea tree oil, join the discussion in the comments section at the end of this article.
+Hopefully you find the reading useful ?.
+And if you have any questions, suggestions, or experience with using tea tree oil, join the discussion at the end of this article.

 Table of Contents

 - 1 Quick intro to seborrheic dermatitis